 Why would my pet need an ultrasound?

 Veterinary ultrasound is a highly useful tool when evaluating internal organs.
 It can detect alterations in the heart, abdominal organs, and assist in the recognition of any cysts and tumors that may be present.
 Many times, x-rays will be utilized in combination with an ultrasound as they reveal the size, dimension, and position of the organ.
-With the ability for real-time monitoring, ultrasounds are also utilized for pregnancy diagnosis and development monitoring.
+With the ability for real-time monitoring, animal ultrasounds are also utilized for pregnancy diagnosis and development monitoring.

 When would my pet get an ultrasound?